 Due to his experience in Photoshop, Nading will handle graphic design challenges.
 As an engineering project, this is a unique one in that it will require the design of many graphic components before then can be laid out in the GUI.
 Open license stock images may also be used for the project and will be cited in a “Credits” section of the display.

-In addition to providing graphics to integrate into the interface, Nading will also work on modules that will request and process data via API for the calendar, geofencing, and announcements sections of the Display.
+In addition to providing graphics to integrate into the interface, Nading will also work on modules that will request and process data via API for announcements and geofencing data for the paging sections of the Display.
 The modules will process the information and pass it to Daszkiewicz’s GUI modules for display.

 Daszkiewicz

 Coding the GUI will be Daszkiewicz’s primary responsibility.
 Because the graphical element of the Display is a large part of the project, it is important to have one team member with a solid understanding of graphics programming in Python.
 Neither team member came in with a lot of experience in this area.
-Therefor it would be most efficient for a single team member to become proficient in this area.
+Therefore it would be most effective for a single team member to become proficient in this area.

-Daszkiewicz will also integrate all of the separate modules together.
+Daszkiewicz will also integrate Google API data into the calendar section as well as the weather data.
 The GUI programming will lend itself as the most efficient anchor to bring all of the separate Display software modules together.
-As mentioned, Nading’s modules will request and process necessary GPS and text data.
+The separate modules will request and process necessary GPS and text data.
 They will then be bound together as objects and returned from those functions.
 Designing how these modules interact with each other will also fall under Daszkiewicz’s responsibility due to his experience with software design and engineering.

 Discussion and Future Direction

-In an ever-growing technological world, with so much focus on media, news and social events that are pushed onto devices and displays for easy readable information, it only logically follows that new systems and devices are put into place, especially in a learning environment with students’ idealistic futures in mind.
+In an ever-growing technological world, with so much focus on media, news and social events that are pushed onto devices and displays for easily readable information, it only logically follows that new systems and devices are put into place, especially in a learning environment with students’ idealistic futures in mind.
 Ideally, the IoT Display is something that can be expanded upon and used in the future heavily.
 The discussion of the device and its potential was only briefly theorized.
 The device was desired to have an art appeal with a simplistic modern design in mind.
 With the baseline creation and consistency of such a thing, the usefulness grows as more ideas and process could be implemented for the device.
-It is only being developed for a few electrical engineering professors in the department, but it could however, lead itself to finding a perfect place in the job environment to help coworkers.
-A manager in a company could have such a device in front of their office to help update any co workers on information and scheduling that may be pertinent to them.
+It is only being developed for a few electrical engineering professors in the department, but it could, however, lead itself to finding a perfect place in the job environment to help coworkers.
+A manager in a company could have such a device in front of their office to help update any co-workers on information and scheduling that may be pertinent to them.

 Conclusion